sebastiangraf/docker-mailman3/README.md

 A secure, minimal-configuration mail service in docker containers.
 This repository is tailored to small private servers, where you own a domain and want to host your own mail.

-The setup is modular and so far has (more to come, feel free to contribute :)
+The setup is modular and so far has:

 * `core` -  base SMTP and IMAP server
 * `opendkim` - adds DKIM signing service to the core